By Sydney Schaef, Ed.D., M.B.A.

 The focus of learning standards has historically been content knowledge (e.g., the water cycle; the War of 1812; plasmas conduct electricity), although more recently developed standard sets have in some cases exclusively emphasized skills, such as Common Core Learning Standards.

 Why this lack of emphasis on content knowledge?
-While content knowledge is certainly important for particular career pathways and its value as social currency, it’s a bit of a moving target, and a bias one at that.
+While content knowledge is certainly important for particular career pathways and its value as social currency, it’s a bit of a moving target, and a biased one at that.
 Who decides which content knowledge is important, for example, in a US history course?
 And how can we know what content knowledge will be important and relevant in 20 years from now?

 This is yet another point in the case for personalized education in which learning pathways reflect the interests and goals of the individual, and in which less and less precious instructional time is spent on information that is ever-changing, more accessible than ever because of technology, and of varying levels of relevance and importance to people’s lives.